 "Your homeowners policy is not going to cover rising water from a tropical storm or hurricane," said State Farm agent and mayor of the Town of Mount Pleasant Billy Swails.

 As a homeowner or even a renter, it is advised to sit down with your insurance agent, sometimes once a year, to go over the coverage you have.
 It's also a good idea so that you can find out if you need to add or take away any coverage.

 Swails says that depending on the policy, you could wind up with three different deductibles.
 That's very important to know depending how much you want to cover and how much you want to spend.

 So, lets do a little math with the price of a home and the deductible.
-If you have a $200,000 house, and a 2% deductible, when it comes to fix the damage, that's $4,000 out of your pocket.
+If you have a $200,000 house and a 2 percent deductible, that's $4,000 out of your pocket when it comes time to fix the damage.